Frequently Asked Questions About Protecting Valuables from Moisture Damage

 How are stored valuables damaged by moisture?

-Most damage to stored valuables and supplies is caused by humidity trapped within the enclosed storage area itself ... be it a safe, gun, camera or telescope case, video tape or photograph collection, computer parts and accessories such as CD-ROM cases, tool box, storage container, display case, shipping container, locker, silver drawer, whatever.
-Humidity trapped within enclosed space turns into almost imperceptible condensation which causes irreparable damage.
+Most damage to stored valuables and supplies is caused by humidity trapped within the enclosed storage area itself ... be it a safe, gun, camera or telescope case, video tape or photograph collection, computer parts and accessories, tool boxes, storage containers, display cases, shipping containers, lockers and silver drawers.
+Humidity trapped within an enclosed space turns into almost imperceptible condensation which causes irreparable damage.

 What types of damage from moisture and condensation can occur?

 Rust, corrosion, oxidation, tarnish of tools, coin collections, silverware, jewelry, musical instruments, hunting and fishing equipment, damage to computer and other electronic equipment.

 Mildew, fungus, mold, odor, spoilage of seasonal storage items, collectibles, clothes, leather, horse tack.

 Spotting, toning, stains, gum damage, cracks to stamp collections and valuable documents, photographs, videos.

 Shortened "shelf-life" of photographic film, batteries, hearing aids, fogging of camera and telescope lenses.